 Creating a healing home, in the midst of a broken world, can only be achieved through surrendering to God.
 Creating a healing space and a healing environment in our home starts with surrendering our hearts and families to God.
 When we can do that, our homes can be built up in the Lord.

 This page may contain affiliate links.
 To view my full affiliate link disclosure, click here.
 There are Amazon affiliate links in this post.
 As an Amazon Associate, I make a small commission from Amazon links in this post.

 A Healing Home & Hope in Scripture

 I stumbled upon a word in the book of Luke that has completely changed my outlook on what my home should look like.
-I’m sure more skilled theologians will chuckle at my dissection of a word in a passage of scripture that is obviously going a completely different direction than bible homemaking.
+I’m sure more skilled theologians will chuckle at my dissection of a word in a passage of scripture that is obviously going in a completely different direction than bible homemaking.

-I ask you to give some liberty to this momma, because I think there is some profound beautiful truth for other mommas in this single little word.
+I ask you to give some liberty to this momma because I think there is some profound beautiful truth for other mommas in this single little word.

 “And the Lord said, “Who then is the faithful and wise manager, whom his master will set over his household, to give them their portion of food at the proper time?”Luke 12:42 ESV